 As a result, this means that all other users who have purchased a ticket and given consent to participate in networking are available to the user for the networking function.

-The networking function is activated by default.
-However, the user can deactivate it in his profile and activate it again after deactivation.
+The networking function is deactivated by default unless the user has given consent for it when purchasing a ticket.
+However, the user can activate it in his profile and deactivate it again after activation.
 For use, the user's contact data known to us is imported into the platform from previous systems (e.g. ticket store or CRM system).
 The user can then add to or complete this data in the platform at any time.

 Please note that the networking function could, corresponding to your settings, be accessible to other participants of the Digital Event-Platform, and that all personal information that you set within them or provide in the course of your registration can be seen by others.
 We cannot control how other users of our website utilize this information.
 In particular, we cannot prevent unwanted messages being sent to you.
 Content placed in the Digital Event-Platform can be stored for an unlimited period.
 Should you, at some future time, wish the removal of specific placed material, send us a corresponding e-mail at the address given above.